seek4science/seek/tech/releases/index.md

     * A more flexible approach to handling Samples was an important requirement for full openBIS integration.
     * It is a framework that can be built upon and enhanced according to user needs in future versions.
     * There is documentation available in our [SEEK Samples User Guide](/help/user-guide/samples.html)
-  * Projects can now define their default license which is automatically selected when creating new items
   * An improved Graphical and interactive ISA graph viewer.
 It now contains all details but expands as the user interacts with it, avoiding the problem of over-complex graphs.
 A tree view is also now available to navigate the graph, which includes the Programmes and Projects.
 A full view of the graph is available if necessary.